Search in medicinals

 Origin in PRC Pharmacopoeia: Melia toosendan Sieb. et Zucc.; Melia azedarach L. (PRC Pharmacopoeia)

-Origin (other sources): Melia azedarach L.; Melia toosendan Sieb. et Zucc.
+Origin in unofficial sources: Melia azedarach L.; Melia toosendan Sieb. et Zucc.

 Use: Medicinal